 It's usually better to communicate the character's feelings through their thoughts that surround the emotion rather than directly using the word for the emotion.
 Example: instead of writing (assuming 1st person present) "I'm really mad at her", write, "What the hell!
 How could she do this and think it's okay?"
 Concrete thoughts like this make it far easier for a reader to imagine the character's feelings than just stating how the character feels.
 (This is an application of "show, don't tell".)

 A related technique is to use the bodily reactions caused by many emotions.
 Mentioning how a character presses their eyes shut to begin crying or gets a pit in their stomach when they're afraid helps the audience to imagine the character's suffering.

 Obviously, music plays a huge role in applicable media.
 A lot of this responsibility falls on the musician and not the writer, but there's still some decisions the writer can make.

 - A lesson I learned from Doki Doki Literature Club: stop the music when the situation takes a sudden grave turn.
 Reading Yuri's second poem in Act 2 was terrifying, and this was why.

-I think the reason this is so important is that it mirrors how *we* react.
+I think the reason this is a thing is that it mirrors how *we* react.
 Most of us, if something like that happened while we were speaking, would trail off our voice and give a moment of silence.

 Doki Doki Literature Club review

 Doki Doki Literature Club is a masterpiece in this regard (and every other!).
-However this is a *huge* spoiler so I'm gonna put it after the bottom.
+However this one is a *huge* spoiler so I'm gonna put it after the bottom.
+(Go play the game!)

 subscribe via RSS